JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_conf_pre.rst

 * :code:`JPHEXT` : Horizontal External points number JPHEXT must be equal to 3 for cyclic cases with WENO5.

 * :code:`LOCEAN` : flag to activate the Ocean version of Meso-NH.
 Pronostic variables are: Current (U and V), Vertical velocity (W), Temperature (TH), Subgrid Turbulent Kinetic Energy (TKE).
 Salinity (RV) can be activated with LUSERV=T. The Z-axis is directed upward (as in the atmosphere version), i.e. top of model domain corresponds to the sea surface.
-The initial profile must be defined in the free-format part.
+The initial profile must be defined in the :ref:`freeformat_prep_ideal_case`.